TheTwoCans/dcrp/README.md

 <br>2- Internet connection if playing online.
 <br>3- A Steam copy of Garry's Mod
 <br>4- The addon collection found here: [INSERT LINK]
 <br>5- A Steam copy of Counter-Strike:Source, with its content mounted.
-OR Counter-Strike content mounted by any other means.
+OR Counter-Strike:Source content mounted by any other means.